Analyzing the State of Cybersecurity at the End of 2022

 Many large companies are conducting layoffs due to the economic recession; coupled with the increase in leak sites and illicit marketplace forums, 2023 can expect a rise in “Insider Threats.”
 With the recession and projected rising costs of products and services in 2023, it is assessed that insider threats will increase above the 7% trend, seen since 2018.
 Security Awareness training and a solid Insider Threat Investigation program would be an organization’s best deterrent to those insider threats.

-To read the full Envisions 2022 threat report, click here.
+Read the full Envisions 2022 threat report.

 TIG: Threat Intelligence Group